 The kids LOVED building an igloo with Mickey and played in it for days!

 When we heard that it was going to snow, we turned our weather forecast into a science and social studies lesson.
-Before they went out to build, I took an hour and taught the kids about igloos (I was a teacher, so I had some ideas already in mind).
+Before they went out to build, I took about an hour and taught the kids all about igloos (I was a teacher, so I had some ideas already in mind).

 We read about how they are built, why they are used, and where you can find them.
 Of course, this sparked their interest in igloos and they wanted to build an igloo with their dad!
 So… they did!